runyournode/Foil-Serve/README.md

 ### Option 2 — Docker (air-gapped)

 A ready-to-use stack (foil-serve + 2× vLLM services) is available in `./docker`.
-Paddle native models are included in the foil-serve image, but you will still need to download the PaddleOCR-VL-1.5 model for the vllm server.
+Paddle native models are included in the foil-serve `-offline` image, but you will still need to download the models for the vllm servers (PaddleOCR-VL-1.5 and any model used for image description).
-To be released: a smaller image without any model.

 ```bash
 cd docker/